 Configuring WiFi for the first time proves easier with Google Glass than any other device I've owned, backing up its futuristic look with a "this is how it should've worked in the past" reaction.

 Selecting a router name on the Google's in-office Chromebook Pixel, entering the password and staring at the automatically generated QR code got me connected to the internet within 10 seconds.
 The same setup on mobile devices usually requires entering the wrong password a bunch of times on a cramped keyboard.
 Luckily, an expensive Chromebook pixel isn't required to complete the task at home.
 The same functionality is available on the MyGlass website and matching Android and iOS apps.

 Tethering Google Glass to a smartphone can be just as easy, even if that device is an iPhone.
-Google is eager to play well with other here, allowing Glass to pair with my iPhone 5S via Bluetooth.
-Of course AT&T, in its infinite wisdom, won't allow people clutching on to a grandfathered-in unlimited data plan to activate iPhone's personal hotspot setting, so it didn't work on my iPhone handsets at first.
+Google is eager to play well with others here, allowing Glass to pair with my iPhone 5S via Bluetooth.
+Of course AT&T, in its infinite wisdom, won't allow people clinging on to a grandfathered-in unlimited data plan to activate iPhone's personal hotspot setting, so it didn't work on my personal iPhone handset.

-For this reason, and because the invaluable text messaging feature doesn't work even when Google Glass is successfully paired with an iPhone, I opted for the larger Samsung Galaxy Note 3.
-I wouldn't have had a way to reader and respond to SMS messages without it, and wouldn't have been able to get directions hands-free due to iPhone's navigation limitations.
+For this reason, and because the voice-enabled SMS responses don't work even when Google Glass is successfully paired with an iPhone, I opted for the larger Samsung Galaxy Note 3.
+I wouldn't have had a way to respond to texts without it, and wouldn't have been able to get directions hands-free due to iPhone's navigation limitations.
 Glass can't initiate directions while an iPhone is in sleep mode.

 Google Glass operating system

 Google Glass is all about eliminating the all-too-common temptation to take your smartphone out of your pocket and look down at its infinitely distracting screen.
 So once I had data up-and-running, I launched into Glass' pre-installed features list and didn't look back down.